-His suspicions were proved right when his flat mate managed to flag down a waiter and ordered another.
+His suspicions were proved right when his housemate managed to flag down a bar hag and ordered another.

-"Draco…are you…are you alright?"
-He whispered in the blonde's ear and got even more worried when he saw him shudder a little.
+"Draco…are you… alright?"
+He whispered in the blond's ear and got even more worried when he saw him shudder a little.

 "I'm fine, Potter.
 Just…celebrating a little."